Brettanda/portfolio-2022/content/about-me.md

 ---
-title: A Senior Web Developer in Training
+title: A Senior Full Stack Developer in Training
-description: "I am a Calgary based web developer interested In making fluid Websites, C# applications, and learning more about how AI will take over."
+description: "I am a Calgary based web developer interested In making fluid Websites, C# applications, and learning more about how AI will take over." head.title: "Dev in Training"
 ---

 I was a student in Calgary at SAIT and took the New Media Production and Design course from Sept 2017 to April 2019.
 I learned how to make websites using HTML, CSS, PHP, Javascript, and Word Press.